Kumasi residents optimistic about year 2021 despite coronavirus

 Alhaji Ibrahim commended the government for putting in place effective measures to scale down the spread of the virus and called on Ghanaians to continue to cooperate and obey all the preventive measures.

-Ms. Princess Kusiwaa, a cloth seller at Tech Junction, expressing her sentiments about the COVID-19 and the new year, said the new year was not going to be different from year 2020, adding that, it was the responsibility of everyone to stay away from contracting the virus.
+Ms Princess Kusiwaa, a cloth seller at Tech Junction, expressing her sentiments about the COVID-19 and the new year, said the new year was not going to be different from the year 2020, adding that, it was the responsibility of everyone to stay away from contracting the virus.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.